WIRE IN THE BLOOD

 The primary use of twine on our farm was to secure bales of hay as they were belched from a neighbour’s clattering old baler in a shower of chaff.

 We kids would follow along behind, pushing the ends of the twine into each bale with a steel needle.
-A satisfying occupation.
+A very satisfying occupation.
+After they had been turned a couple of time, (usually by we kids) and were dry enough, it was home with them to the barn.
+Transport was by horse and cart in the early days.

 Binder twine had a multitude of other uses.
 Even my mother used it, to tie up rampant shrubs in the garden.
 It was also just the thing for making skipping ropes.
 To provide enough weight, three or four strands were required; knotted at intervals of a foot or so.
 We made short ones for individual use, long ones for communal skipping when other kids in the district came to play.
 Oh yes, and lengths of it were threaded through holes in tin cans to make our version of stilts.
 It’s a wonder we didn’t break our ankles.
 It provided lassoes and handcuffs for our more politically incorrect games, reins for hobby horses, and steering ropes for go-karts.